puppetlabs/puppet-docs/source/guides/passenger.markdown

 * Install the puppet master Rack application, by creating a directory for it and copying the `config.ru` file from the Puppet source.
 * Create a virtual host config file for the puppet master application, and install/enable it.

+### Global Configuration

+#### Keepalive Timeout

+Make sure Apache's `KeepAliveTimeout` setting is set to at least `5`. (`5` is the default value, but your global Apache config may have set a different value, in which case you'll need to change it.)

+Although this setting is valid at virtual host scope, the way Apache reads its value means it's safer to set it globally.

 ### Install the Puppet Master Rack Application

 Your copy of Puppet includes a `config.ru` file, which tells Rack how to spawn puppet master processes.
 To install this Rack application in a form Passenger can use, you'll need to: